3900 W PLEASANTON AVENUE

 McMillen will collaborate with S2o Design & Engineering, a specialized whitewater engineering firm led by world-class kayaker Scott Shipley, and DHM Design, an internationally recognized landscape architecture firm based in Colorado.
 Additional services will be provided by STRATA and WH Pacific.

 Funding for the $250,000 concept design is provided by the City of Boise.
-Initial concepts are expected to be complete later this winter.

 A colorful map updated in May 2013 showcases new additions to